Uninterpretable-Evolving-Blackbox/askVEPai/README.md

 recommender's text on 8 hardcoded test queries, weighted by the retired use-case snapshot kept in `../work/harness/legacy/`.
 It never exercises the shipped one-call path.
 Kept only for comparison work against older figures.

+**factor-value inference eval**
+Reasoning on results produced correct inference 148/150, and the non correct cases did not result in config change(one is clincial and basic whereas the correct config is basic, but basic is just a subset of that, second is clinical + pop frequency rather than the correct one being clinical only, one extra optional but nothing changes recommended)
+Reasoning off 138/150 correct, fail to grasp species sometimes. work/results/factor_grid_natural_shipped_v2prompt.json (new prompt, reasoning off) work/results/factor_grid_natural_think_v2prompt.json (new prompt, reasoning on)

 ## Known limitations